timray674/website-content/post/lab/solve-javascript-fatigue/index.md

 ## Use the simplest alternatives

-The tooling is one of the hardest part of JavaScript adays.
+The tooling is one of the hardest part of JavaScript nowadays.
 Yes, you can learn all about Webpack but when you start out, ignore everything and use ready-made solutions like [create-react-app](/react-create-react-app/), the React Boilerplate that hide the tiny details for you and let you focus on the code.

 Don't start by setting up an environment, learn by using [Glitch](/glitch/): there's no simplest thing to start diving into modern JavaScript.